-For all absences, parents and students may retrieve assignments by accessing them on FACTS.
-Parents should review the lesson plan as well as homework section.
-Teachers will set due dates for illnesses on a case-by-case basis.
+For all absences, parents and students may retrieve assignments by accessing them in FACTS.
+Parents should check both the lesson plan as well as the homework section.
+Teachers will set due dates for work missed because of illnesses on a case-by-case basis.